Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 -   Merging every commit is often more feasible due to reduced integration challenges
 -   Enables more independent development and deployment of individual services

-## Create Feature Flags for Incomplete Features
+## Create feature flags for incomplete features

 Some of the most appropriate feature candidates for trunk-based development are features with significant user impact that require thorough testing.